 Healthcare Management (focus)

-The healthcare industry continues to be one of the fastest-growing parts our economy.
+The healthcare industry continues to be one of the fastest-growing sectors of our economy.
 Almost everyone needs care at some point in their life.
-Our Healthcare Management focus can begin to prepare you to play an important role in areas such as healthcare policy, managed care, insurance, information systems or finance in settings such as hospitals, clinics, private practices, and more.
+Our Healthcare Management focus can prepare you to play an important role in areas such as healthcare policy, managed care, insurance, information systems, or finance in settings such as hospitals, clinics, private practices, and more.
 This focus will help you advance your commitment to serving others with the knowledge and ability to be effective in a variety of positions.

 The courses for this focus are Introduction to Health Care Systems; Law and Ethics; Healthcare Management; and Healthcare Finance.